What are the pros and cons of financing a car?

 - What can I afford?
 Unless you can afford your dream car upfront, an auto loan is the most effective way to get a vehicle.
 Use an auto loan calculator to estimate your expected monthly cost and ensure you can afford it.

 - Do I need to build my credit?
-Signing off on a loan you know you can pay off can be a great way to watch your credit score grow.
+Signing off on a loan you know you can pay off can be a great way to build your credit score and diversify your credit mix.

 - How long do I want this vehicle?
-Auto loans tend to last between 36 and 84 months.
-At the end of your loan term, the vehicle is yours.
-So if you intend to swap cars frequently, leasing may be a better option.
+The average monthly car payment tends to last between 36 and 84 months, and at the end of your loan term, the vehicle is yours.
+If you intend to swap cars frequently, leasing may be a better option.

 Deciding whether an auto loan is right for you depends on your financial state and how long you want the vehicle.
 Crunch the numbers to determine how much you will be spending out of pocket over the life of an auto loan versus paying cash to purchase a car.